Robeson County, North Carolina: Reconstruction and Lowry War

-In December the Police Guard arrested Henry Berry Lowry at his wedding and held him on charges of murdering Barnes.
-He shortly thereafter escaped custody and avoided the authorities by hiding in swamps with a group of associates which became known as the Lowry Gang.
+In December, the Police Guard arrested Henry Berry Lowry at his wedding and held him on charges of murdering Barnes.
+He shortly thereafter escaped custody and avoided the authorities by hiding in swamps with a group of associates, which became known as the Lowry Gang.
 Although a somewhat fluid band at times numbering 20–30 men, the gang usually operated with six to eight men.
-The principle members were mostly relatives of Lowry, though the gang also included two blacks and a poor white.
-They usually stayed in improvised shelters in Back Swamp, a ten-mile long stretch of sparsely-traveled land near Allen Lowry's homestead.
-Throughout 1866 and 1867 the gang conducted raids "in retaliation" for previous wrongs inflicted upon them, but no people were killed.
+The principle members were primarily relatives of Lowry, though the gang also included two blacks and a poor white.
+They usually stayed in improvised shelters in Back Swamp, a ten-mile-long stretch of sparsely-traveled land near Allen Lowry's homestead.
+Throughout 1866 and 1867, the gang conducted raids "in retaliation" for previous wrongs inflicted upon them, but no people were killed.

 Following the passage of federal Reconstruction Acts in 1867 and the ratification of a new state constitution in North Carolina in 1868, nonwhites in Robeson, both black freedmen and Indians, were re-enfranchised.
 The Republican Party won a majority of the vote in elections in Robeson, displacing Conservative planter families who had dominated county affairs.
 The party relied on the electoral support of black freedmen, Indians, and poor Buckskin whites.
-Republican officials were reluctant to take any action concerning the lawlessness in Robeson, since prosecuting former Home Guardsmen for their extrajudicial killings would harm their law and order campaign, while targeting the Lowry Gang would split their local base of support.
+Republican officials were reluctant to take any action concerning the lawlessness in Robeson since prosecuting former Home Guardsmen for their extrajudicial killings would harm their law and order campaign, while targeting the Lowry Gang would split their local base of support.
 Despite this, the new Republican Governor of North Carolina, William Woods Holden issued a declaration of outlawry against Lowry and some of his associates, dividing the local Republican Party and threatening their hold on county politics.

 In an attempt to broker a solution, local Republicans convinced Lowry to surrender himself to be tried in the postwar court system, but he shortly thereafter escaped.
 The Lowry Gang then killed Reuben King, the former sheriff of the county, during a robbery in January 1869, ending all attempts by Reconstruction authorities to negotiate a settlement.
-The gang continued its raids, and as a result federal troops were dispatched to assist the local authorities.
+The gang continued its raids.
+As a result federal troops were dispatched to assist the local authorities.
 In February 1872, the Lowry Gang committed their largest heist, stealing two safes from downtown Lumberton.
 Shortly thereafter, Henry Berry Lowry disappeared.
-Over the next two years bounty hunters tracked down the remaining gang members, and the war ended when the last active one was killed in February 1874.
+Over the next two years, bounty hunters tracked down the remaining gang members, and the war ended when the last active one was killed in February 1874.